fmattheus/muc-uke.de/content/english/homepage/about-me.md

 ##### Uke Tuesdays

-We're great and meetup once a month
+We're great and meetup once a month every month

 You should come check us out